holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You must monitor how your Role’s Purpose and Accountabilities are expressed, and compare that to your vision of their ideal potential expression, to identify gaps between the current reality and a potential you sense (each gap is a **_“Tension”_**).
 You must then try to resolve those Tensions by using the authorities and other mechanisms available to you under this Constitution.

-#### 1.2.2 Processing Accountabilities
+#### 1.2.2 Processing Purpose & Accountabilities

-You must regularly consider how to enact each of your Role’s Accountabilities, by defining:
+You must regularly consider how to enact your Role's Purpose and each of your Role’s Accountabilities, by defining:

 - **(a)**	**_“Next-Actions”_**, which are actions you could execute immediately and that would be useful to execute immediately, at least in the absence of competing priorities; and
 - **(b)**	**_“Projects”_**, which are specific outcomes that require multiple sequential actions to achieve and that would be useful to work towards, at least in the absence of competing priorities.